 Have a Family Member in Spain, With Which to Reunite

-If your spouse or civil partner, (or simply partner if you can provide evidence that though not registered as such, you’ve been living together as a couple for a period of time), or either of your parents are Spanish or are from an EU country living in Spain and registered here, and you wish to reunite with them you could also apply for residency as family member of a Spanish or EU citizen who are allowed to have residence in Spain.
+If your spouse or civil partner, (or simply partner if you can provide evidence that though not registered as such, you’ve been living together as a couple for a period of time), or either of your parents are Spanish or are from an EU country living in Spain and registered here, and you wish to reunite with them you could also apply for residency as a family member of a Spanish or EU citizen through the family reunification visa permit.

 Where the Applicant has lived in Spain Already for a Specified Minimum Period of Time

 In order to qualify for this option, you must provide evidence that you have lived in Spain before the end of the Brexit Withdrawal Agreement i.e. before the 30th December 2020 and that you have not lost such residence.
 You can request a residency card via the TIE Card for Existing Residents before 1st January 2021 visa programme.

 Another option to get a residency visa that could allow you to work in Spain is provided by the Entrepreneur´s visa, under Law 14/2013.

 This is a residence permit created for those non-EU citizens who want to open a start-up business in Spanish territory.
 Upon compliance with the requirements set-out in the relevant legislation, Spanish immigration law will grant you residency as a result of your business idea.
 However, bear in mind that business must be truly innovative and the project is required to be aligned with the interests of Spain.